Change your own name

 - Kiwi Access Card or overseas proof of age card.

 A certified copy is a photocopy that has been stamped or endorsed by a witness (for example, a Justice of the Peace) who confirms that the copy is a true copy of the original document.

-If you do not have a photo ID, contact Births, Deaths and Marriages.
+If you do not have a photo ID, you must complete an identity referee declaration form:

 Proof of your identity in the community

-You must provide copies of 2 different documents that show your current name.
-These do not need to be certified or authorised.
+You must provide copies of 2 different documents that show either your birth name, married name or new name.
+These do not need to be certified.
 Accepted documents include:

 - bank statement

 - utility bill (for example, gas, electricity, mobile phone)

 - lease or tenancy agreement

 - motor vehicle registration